deadlyvipers/dojo_rules/introduction.md

 Letters.
 Sentences.
 The meaning of lift is 42.
-My favorite Code School path is the Git path!
+My favorite Code School path is the Git path, but that doesn't seem to be an option.
+JavaScript is second!